Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Numerical Experiments

 \section{Numerical Experiments}

-We restrict our numerical studies to the case $\msv = \sphere^d$ and $\loiy$ is the uniform distribution on $\sphere^d$.
-After precising the comparison methods in \Cref{sec:Num_Compar}, we consider three different types of target density $\pi$: ill-conditioned Gaussian distributions in \Cref{sec:gaussian}, mixtures of Gaussian distributions in \Cref{sec:mixgaussian} and finally a posteriori distributions coming from logistic regression problems in \Cref{sec:logreg}.
+We restrict our numerical studies to the case $\msv = \sphere^{d-1}$ and $\loiy$ is the uniform distribution on $\sphere^{d-1}$.
+After specifying the comparison methods in \Cref{sec:Num_Compar}, we consider four different types of target density $\pi$: ill-conditioned Gaussian distributions in \Cref{sec:gaussian}, a Poisson-Gaussian Markov random field in \Cref{sec:poisson-gauss}, mixtures of Gaussian distributions in \Cref{sec:mixgaussian} and finally a posteriori distributions coming from logistic regression problems in \Cref{sec:logreg}.